Religious School and Teen Program

 Kesher

 Kesher is Hebrew for "connection," and connection is at the center of everything we do.
-Kesher is Ahavath Achim Synagogue's religious school program for kids four years old through 6th grade.
-We nurture compassionate and curious Jewish learners who draw connections between themselves and their Jewish values and rituals, to each other, to their community, and to their environment.
-Through hands-on experiences, students learn to question, problem-solve, and build a more just world.
+Kesher is Ahavath Achim Synagogue's Jewish school program for children Pre-K through 6th grade.

-We believe in an emergent curriculum where children's interests and background help to guide our lessons.
-It is our job as teachers to listen and give structure to these ideas.
-We believe in nurturing the whole child and viewing our relationships and interactions with others and our environment through the lens of Jewish values, such as: G'milut Chasadim (Lovingkindness), Bitachon (Safety/Trust), Tikkun (Repair), Areivut (Responsibility), Kavannah (Intention), Ma'aseh (Action), Tzedek (Justice), Avodah (Service), Sh'mirah (Preservation), and Kavod (Human Dignity/Respect).
+The Kesher program meshes Jewish holidays and values and children's interests into a child-centered, project-based curriculum.
+We believe in teaching children to view relationships and interactions with others and the environment through the lens of ten Jewish values (listed below).
 We create confident and curious Jewish learners in a safe space where they can take risks, question, play, learn, explore, engage, create, make meaning, and love.
-We foster the child's sense of Jewish self-discovery by providing a nurturing environment where each person is able to explore and create their own identity.
+We foster the child's sense of Jewish self-discovery by providing a nurturing environment where each person can explore and create their own identity.

 G'milut Chasadim